angular/angular/aio/content/guide/template-reference-variables.md

 - **NgTemplate**: TemplateRef

 Referencing an element by its directive needs the directive `exportAs` property set as reference value.
-In case of unspecified variable value, the reference will return an `HTMLElement`, even if the element has one or more directive applied to itself.
+In case of an unspecified variable value, the reference will return an `HTMLElement`, even if the element has one or more directive applied to itself.

 ## Template variable scope